 FTC Disclosure: Delicious Obsessions may receive comissions from purchases made through links in this article.
 As an Amazon Associate I earn from qualifying purchases.Read our full terms and conditions here.

-Today, I want to share 3 tips that have made all the difference in my own healing journey when it comes to choosing and working with practitioners on our health.
+Today, I want to share three tips that have made all the difference in my own healing journey when it comes to choosing and working with a chronic illness practitioner on our health.
 I’ve been on this journey for many years now and during that time, I have found certain things to be of the utmost importance in order to make progress forward.
 I’ll discuss those in this article so you can keep them in mind as you go along your own personal healing journey.

-Before we dive into that, I want to remind you that healing takes time and consciously getting (and keeping) our mind in the right place.
+Before we dive into that, I want to remind you that healing takes time and consciously getting (and keeping) our minds in the right place.

 Mindset is everything.

 You’ve heard me say that ^^ a million times before, and I will certainly say it a million times more.